 How do you play Drop It?

 Drop it is played with 2 to 4 players.
-There 9 Blue shapes, 9 Green shapes, 9 Red shapes and 9 Yellow shapes.
+There are 9 Blue shapes, 9 Green shapes, 9 Red shapes and 9 Yellow shapes.
 There are 3 circles, 2 squares, 2 diamonds and 2 triangles for each color.

 With 4 players, each player will start with all 9 pieces of one color.
 Players take turns dropping one of their shapes into the drop zone.
 Players will score points based on the highest level their shape landed in.
 Players will also score bonus points if their shapes are touching bonus circles … but there are Landing Rules!

-- Shape: Your piece shape is not allowed to be touch any shapes that are the same shape.
+- Shape: Your piece shape is not allowed to touch any shapes that are the same shape.

 - Color: Your shape is not allowed to be touching any shapes of the same color.

-- Edge: Your shape is not allowed to be touching any edges of the drop zone that of the same shape or color.
+- Edge: Your shape is not allowed to be touching any edges of the drop zone that are of the same shape or color.
 This applies to the bottom and both sides.

 - Height: Your shape is not allowed to be sticking out of top of the drop zone (only possible near the very end of the game)